The Pineville Heist

-The Pineville Heist is a 2016 Canadian action film, directed and co-written by Lee Chambers and Todd Gordon.
+The Pineville Heist is a 2016 Canadian action film, directed by Lee Chambers and cowritten by Chambers and Todd Gordon.
 The film is based on the 2011 screenplay by Chambers and Gordon.

 Plot

 A teenager witnesses the aftermath of a bank heist when he witnesses the murder of one of the robbers.
 In the chaos, he gets away with their loot and hides with his drama teacher in the high school as one of the robbers tracks him.